 While you’re in Santa Monica it’s only a short bike ride to the famous Venice Beach.
-I will write a blog just for this but just wanted to mention that bike hire is included in the GO Los Angeles card and it’s such a lovely thing to do.
+Bike hire is included in the GO Los Angeles card and the boardwalk is so bike-friendly and safe to ride on.
 The children’s bikes are a bit odd as they only have ‘pedal backwards’ brakes, which some children may be used to but my 10 year old wasn’t, and I didn’t want to risk him not being able to make an emergency stop.
 So we hired a tandem and it worked really well (and is included in the card too).
 He could have hired a scooter, and the helpful staff tried to modify an adult bike for him but it was still too big.

 The best thing for us at Venice was the skatepark.
 We could have stayed there all day, watching the skateboarders performing tricks and skills.
 Such a nice way to pass the time…

 When researching things to do in Los Angeles it’s definitely worth trying to fit in a visit to the beach, even if you don’t stay there.

 One of the biggest moneysaving benefits of the GO Los Angeles card is a day in Universal Studios.
 This theme park is on a much smaller scale when compared to the theme park in Florida but it’s a working studio so there is a tour of various sets which gives a great insight into what goes on behind the scenes.
 It’s rated the 3rd best attraction in Los Angeles on TripAdvisor and you can read more about it here.

 It’s best to arrive when the park opens to avoid the worst of the queues, although it never got very busy on our visit.
 It was in the second week of the UK Easter holidays and American children had gone back to school, so was a lot quieter than I imagine it gets in the summer.